bookdragonish/askeladden-kodeoppgave/submission_changes.md

 - [_app.ts](/server/routers/_app.ts): Changed fetchAISuggestions to delete the previous suggestions in the database before adding the ai suggested.

 Followed thus for implementation: https://vercel.com/docs/ai-gateway/openai-compat

+## Task 3

+### Input validation

+This addes user feedback on the ai suggestion and creating task form if the task to be added have same name as unfinished task or if user already have added 8 tasks.
+See the [validationTaskHelper.ts](/utils/validationTaskHelper.ts) file for helper function.

+For the ai feedback I would have prefered it to be a text in the same div as the adding button, however this needed styling and more logic, so I did not prioitize this.